senzing-garage/stream-loader/README.md

 The "senzingStreamLoader" property value is used to direct the actions of the stream loader.
 The "senzingStreamLoader" property will be removed from the JSON message before the message is sent to the Senzing Engine.

-1. The format of the stream-loader directive is:
+1. The format of the stream-loader property value is:

     ```javascript
     {